 How Much Does a Roof Inspection Cost?

 On average, roof inspection costs can range from $75 to $675.
 The total cost may depend on your roofing materials, if a drone or thermal technology needs to be involved, and local inspection rates.

 But if money is tight or you can’t find a contractor to come out and inspect your roof, you can safely do it yourself using our roof inspection checklist.

 How Often Should You Have a Roof Inspected?

 You should perform a roof inspection twice a year.

 It’s a good idea to perform a roof inspection in the spring or early summer to ensure that it hasn’t been damaged by winter storms, snow, ice, or hail.
 Before winter hits, consider storm-proofing your roof and learning how to prepare your house for extreme cold.

 You should check the roof again in the fall for damage done by summer thunderstorms, falling tree limbs, and other hazards.

 Homeowners insurance usually covers roof damage from natural disasters, but additional roof repair coverage may be needed for specific roofing needs like wear and tear.
+Learn more about the differences in our Homeowners Insurance vs. Home Warranty blog post.
 Protect your home by getting roof leak repair coverage from American Home Shield.
 Take a peek at our home warranty guide as well as our pricing and plans to see what type of coverage makes the most sense for your household and your budget.

 AHS assumes no responsibility, and specifically disclaims all liability, for your use of any and all information contained herein.